ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 * Choose the Ubuntu 20.04 x64 distribution as the droplet image
 * Select the smallest droplet size ($5/mo)
 * Select any United States region
-* Enable Private Networking and Monitoring
+* Enable Virtual Private Cloud (VPC) Networking and Monitoring
 * You may add any existing SSH keys you've already configured with DigitalOcean during droplet creation
 * Droplet names:
   * `cis527<your eID>-frontend`